-Copper matte a mixture of copper and iron sulphides in the form of black granules or a consolidated mass.
+Copper matte a mixture of copper and iron sulphides in the form of black granules or consolidated mass.
 The majority of matte never enters the market and is refined to a purer form.

-Cement copper a fine black powder containing copper metal, copper oxides and insoluble impurities precipitated by adding iron to a copper leachate solution or by pouring the solution over scrap iron.
+Cement copper a fine black powder containing oxides and insoluble impurities precipitated by adding iron to a copper leachate solution or by pouring over scrap iron.

-Black copper an impure form of copper produced by smelting oxidised copper ores or impure scrap.
+Black copper an impure form of copper produced by smelting oxidised copper ores of impure scrap.
 Copper content is typically in the range of 60-85%.